Hall of Fame Coaches Dropping Knowledge in Canada

 When it comes to coaching and teaching, Walton stressed discipline, accountability and respect–elements of basketball and life that many of his proteges have taken to pass along to the next generation.

 “That’s what it should be all about for coaches, it’s about sharing information.
-If you and I were doctors and you had the best laparoscopic surgery technique in North America, wouldn’t I want to learn it from you?”
+If you and I were doctors and you had the best laparoscopic surgery technique in North America, wouldn’t I want to learn it from you? of course, I would probably contact a plastic surgeon ottawa right away”

 Bob Hurley SR may not be well versed in laparoscopic surgery, but he’s been around the block a few times and is certainly one of the best basketball minds in the game.
 Even he still maintains the thirst for knowledge.